 The student must apply for Initial Admission to the Teacher Education Program (usually by the end of the third semester) after completing all requirements as outlined below.
-Initial admission is required before the student can enroll in upper division education courses.
+Initial admission is required before the student can enroll in most upper division education courses.
 The following criteria are required for each applicant.

 - 1. Be in residence at the University - 2.
 Show evidence of physical, mental, spiritual and moral fitness - 3.
 Possess an overall grade point average of 2.75 or above - 4.
-Have successfully completed EDUC 129 Introduction to and Foundations of Elementary Education or EDUC 137 Introduction to and Foundations of Secondary and Middle Education, and ENGL 101 and 102 with a grade of C (2.00) or higher - Possess an enhanced ACT/SAT composite score of 22 OR have passed all three sections of the PRAXIS I (Pre-Professional Skills Test) which is the entrance competency test required by the State of Tennessee.
-The ACT composite score of 22 or above will EXEMPT the PPST - 6.
-Have submitted a formal application which includes a short autobiography in the student's own handwriting containing anecdotal information on why he/she decided to pursue a career in teaching - Have obtained recommendations from the Vice President of Student Services and the student's academic adviser as part of the application process - 8.
+Have successfully completed EDUC 129 Introduction to and Foundations of Elementary Education or EDUC 138 Introduction to and Foundations of Secondary Education, and ENGL 101 and 102 with a grade of C (2.00) or higher - 5.
+Possess an enhanced ACT/SAT composite or average score of 22 OR have passed all three sections of the PRAXIS I (Pre-Professional Skills Test) which is the entrance competency test required by the State of Tennessee.
+The ACT composite or average score of 22 or above will EXEMPT the PPST - 6.
+Have submitted a formal application which includes a brief essay in the student's own handwriting about the kind of teacher he/she plans to be, including goals for students, classroom setting, and personal goals - 7.
+Have obtained recommendations from the Vice President of Student Services and the student's academic adviser as part of the application process - 8.
 Have presented a beginning professional portfolio to the Teacher Education Faculty - 9.
-Have successfully completed an initial interview with the Teacher
+Have successfully completed an initial interview with the Teacher Education Faculty - 10.
+Have provided evidence of having passed the Tennessee Board of Investigation background check. - 11.
+Have provided evidence of membership in a professional organization